-The 8 Coil Shakti has a session design, named “the feelgood session” which has generated reports of strong mood enhancements.
-This session requires all eight coils, and can’t be done with the smaller versions.
+The 8 Coil Shakti has a session called “the feelgood session” which has generated reports of strong mood enhancements.

 It uses two signals; shaped like signals unique to the amygdala and the hippocampus.
 These are generated one after the other (‘in sequence’) with a four-second ‘latency’ between them.
 This latency mimics the brain’s own spaces between these signals.

-The right amygdala and the left hippocampus, in their connection to the temporal lobes, are each crucial for maintaining bad moods and emotions, and the habit of ‘negative thinking’.
+The right amygdala and the left hippocampus, with their connections to the temporal lobes are both crucial for maintaining bad moods and emotions, and the habit of ‘negative thinking’.
 One way of understanding the ‘feelgood’ session is that it tells these structures to point their output to the frontal lobes of the brain.
 This mimics the temporary change in mood we can have when we get good news, or when a problem that has been bothering us is resolved, or when we approach a friend.
 (1, 2, 3).
 The design for this session takes advantage of the relationship between the frontal lobes and self-esteem (1, 2, 3).

 All negative emotions are based on different levels of activity in specific brain parts on the left and right sides.
 The feelgood session applies the signals evenly to both sides of the head, so that the ones that are quiet in negative emotions are turned up, and the ones that are loud are turned down.
 The decisive structures are gently balanced against each other.
 You might think that it would be better to apply the signals to only one side to get the same effect, and that has been tried, but reports from Shakti users showed it was less effective than the method used in the feelgood session.